dCache/dcache/packages/system-test/README.md

 ## Requirements

-- java runtime 8 or newer
+- java runtime 11 or newer
 - maven 3.1.1 or newer

 ## Configuration

 The System test provides a basic, but rich configuration to explore dCache functionality.
-> Note The setup provides all-in-one configuration and doesn't accept connections from any other Domains.
+> Note that the setup provides an all-in-one configuration and doesn't accept connections from any other Domains.
+There is no core domain configured by default.

+> Also note that the embedded database only allows connections from at most one process.
+Cells that require databse access consequently need to be run in the same domain.

 On initialization the following directories are created: